wardle/go-terminology/README.md

 # Compile
 make

+# Make sure there are enough file descriptors
+ulimit -n 5000

 # Import takes about 30 minutes for import, although it may take longer if you have a slow machine.
 ./gts -db ./snomed.db -v -import path/to/SNOMED-download/
 ```